Transition through education - from early years to reception

 What support is available?

-Some children with special educational needs (SEND) have greater difficulty learning than others and, for most, extra support can be provided by the school.
-For a very small number the support required may be significant and may call for a statutory assessment to identify their needs and any special provision required.
+Some children with SEND need greater support or different approaches to help them to learn and, for most, extra support can be provided by the school.
+For a very small number the support required may be significant and may call for a statutory assessment (EHC needs assessment) to identify their needs and any special provision required.

-More information regarding the SEN support available for your child.
+More information regarding the SEND support available for your child.

 Choosing a primary school

-Most children with SEND are educated in mainstream schools but depending on the complexity of your child’s needs, a specialist setting may be appropriate.
+Most children with SEND are educated in mainstream schools but depending on the complexity of your child’s needs, a specialist setting may be appropriate which will be discussed with you during your child’s Educational, Health and Care plan (EHC plan, often referred to as EHCP) review.

-All schools, including academies, free schools as well as maintained schools have an SEN Information report (SENDIR) which sets out the school’s approach to SEND.
+All schools, including academies, free schools as well as maintained schools have a SEND Information report (SENDIR) which sets out the school’s approach to SEND.
 Many schools also have a SEND policy.
 Both are great places to start when you are choosing a school.
-Details of each school’s report and policy can be found on the individual school websites
+Details of each school’s report and policy can be found on the individual school websites.

 When you are considering whether a particular school is the right place for your child, it’s worth considering: